Valerie Jerome: Athletics official

 After her retirement from track and field she continued to give back to the athletic community.
 She worked for 35 years as a track and field official including as chief judge of long jump and triple jump at the 1976 Montreal Olympics.
 Additionally, she officiated at the Olympics, World Championships, and Commonwealth Games.

 Olympic torchbearer

 Jerome was a torchbearer for the 2010 Winter Olympics.

 Post-athletic career

 Educator

 Jerome graduated from University of British Columbia in 1976 with a Bachelor of Education.
-After attending UBC she worked as an educator for 35 years and was spearheaded a successful campaign to establish a chair in Black Canadian studies at Dalhousie University.
+After attending UBC she worked as an educator for 35 years and spearheaded a successful campaign to establish a chair in Black Canadian studies at Dalhousie University.

 Jerome Outreach Society

 Jerome helped found the Jerome Outreach Society.
 The Jerome Outreach Society, works to hire various coaches, ranging from professional level to university varsity, and senior high school athletes, to coach at Vancouver area low income schools.
 At no cost to the schools or the athletes, the Outreach Society hires for a variety of sports including: basketball, track and field, soccer, cross country running, and ultimate frisbee.
 Since 2007, over 2000 kids have participated, many from low-income backgrounds.

 Jerome also helps facilitate an athletic club for inner-city children named in honour of her brother, as well as the Harry Jerome International Track Classic.